 ROTC Scholarship Program

 Students who want to enroll in ROTC after their sophomore year may apply.
 Applicants must successfully complete a four-week Cadet Initial Entry Training (CIET) and have two years of undergraduate or graduate studies remaining.
 The student is paid for the four-week encampment and receives transportation costs to and from the camp.
-Additional scholarships may be available at this camp.
+Additional scholarships may be available upon completion of basic camp (CIET).

 Off-campus U.S. Army Training Schools

-Cadets may be selected to attend the following U.S. Army Schools: Airborne School (Fort Benning, Georgia), Air Assault School (Fort Campbell, Kentucky), Mountain Warfare School (Ethan Allen Training Center, Vermont), and Northern Warfare School (Fort Greely, Alaska) Combat Diver Qualification Course (Key West, Florida), Sapper Leader Course (Ft.
-Leonardwood, MO).
+Cadets may be selected to attend the following U.S. Army Schools: Airborne School (Fort Benning, Georgia), Air Assault School (Fort Campbell, Kentucky), Mountain Warfare School (Ethan Allen Training Center, Vermont), and Northern Warfare School (Fort Greely, Alaska) Combat Diver Qualification Course (Key West, Florida), Sapper Leader Course (Fort Leonard Wood, Missouri).
 This off-campus program is fully funded by the U.S. Army.
 Many other installations throughout the world may be visited through the Cadet Troop Leader Training program.
 Nursing students may choose to attend the Nurse Summer Training Program at Army hospitals located throughout the United States.